Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 This Quickstart uses Snowflake Notebooks to import and load data, train a Random Forest with Snowpark ML model, visualize the predicted results from the forcasting model by building an interactive web application and make predictions on new users.

-### Prerequisites
-- Familiarity with basic Python and SQL
-- Familiarity with training ML models
-- Familiarity with data science notebooks
-- Go to the [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) sign-up page and register for a free account.
-After registration, you will receive an email containing a link that will take you to Snowflake, where you can sign in

 ### What You Will Learn
 - How to import/load data with Snowflake Notebook
 - How to train a Random Forest with Snowpark ML model